-Effective July 15, 2021, The City is repealing and replacing City of Fremont Municipal Code 5.35 Commercial Solicitors and Vendors with Municipal Code Chapter 5.35, Vendors and Solicitors.
+Effective July 15, 2021, The City has repealed and replaced City of Fremont Municipal Code 5.35 Commercial Solicitors and Vendors with Municipal Code Chapter 5.35, Vendors and Solicitors.

-The new Chapter 5.35 Vendors and Solicitors Ordinance provides more comprehensive regulation of mobile vending and commercial/charitable solicitation activities and includes provisions to comply with recently revised State law.
+The new Chapter provides more comprehensive regulation of mobile vending and commercial/charitable solicitation activities and includes provisions to comply with recently revised State law.

 The newly established Vendors and Solicitors Ordinance requires all vendors and solicitors operating in the City to obtain a City-issued Vendors and Solicitors Permit.
 This permit requirement includes, but is not limited to, food trucks, ice cream trucks, and charitable solicitors.
 Vendors and solicitors must meet all applicable City, State, and federal law and licensing requirements to be issued and maintain a City of Fremont Vendors and Solicitors Permit.